On this page:

 - Cumulative minimum GPA of 2.5

 Apply to the University.
-You will be admitted to University College as a pre-major until you meet the criteria for acceptance into the major.
+You will be admitted as a pre-major until you meet the criteria for acceptance into the major.

 Successfully complete an interview with program faculty.